2010 Volunteer Corps

 LIQUIDNET FAMILY HIGH SCHOOL

-Ido helps out in a number of different departments at Agahozo-Shalom.
-In addition to working hand in hand with the principal of the high school, Ido coaches the enrichment year boys basketball team.
+Ido helped out in a number of different departments at Agahozo-Shalom.
+In addition to working hand in hand with the principal of the high school, Ido coached the enrichment year boys basketball team.
 He also helped start the photography and moviemaking program.
-Ido is the volunteer of the Leopold Sedar-Sengor family (formerly family number 1), working alongside a housemother and counselor to support and mentor sixteen energetic teenage boys.
+Ido was the volunteer of the Leopold Sedar-Sengor family (formerly family number 1), working alongside a housemother and counselor to support and mentor sixteen energetic teenage boys.
 Before coming to Agahozo-Shalom, Ido served as a shaliach (emissary) to the Young Judaea youth movement in New Jersey and Pennsylvania, promoting programs in Israel, advising and planning educational seminars, and fund raising.
-Ido spent his past three summers as the director of education at Camp Young Judaea Sprout Lake, working with counselors and supervisors on planning and running activities, and implementing leadership training.
+Ido spent his previous summers as the director of education at Camp Young Judaea Sprout Lake, working with counselors and supervisors on planning and running activities, and implementing leadership training.
 Earlier in his career, Ido worked as the assistant director of informal education on Year Course, a gap year program in Israel.
 Ido met his wife Suzie in summer camp, working as a unit head in Camp Tel Yehudah.
 Ido holds a bachelor’s degree in education from the Hebrew University in Jerusalem.

 LIQUIDNET FAMILY HIGH SCHOOL